root-signals/root-signals-mcp/README.md

 The server exposes the following tools:

 1. `list_evaluators` - Lists all available evaluators from Root Signals
-2. `run_evaluation` - Runs a standard evaluation using a specified evaluator
+2. `run_evaluation` - Runs a standard evaluation using a specified evaluator ID
+3. `run_evaluation_by_name` - Runs a standard evaluation using a specified evaluator name
-3. `run_rag_evaluation` - Runs a RAG evaluation with contexts using a specified evaluator
+4. `run_rag_evaluation` - Runs a RAG evaluation with contexts using a specified evaluator ID
+5. `run_rag_evaluation_by_name` - Runs a RAG evaluation with contexts using a specified evaluator name

-## Usage
+## Limitations

+### Network Resilience

+- The current implementation does *not* include backoff and retry mechanisms for API calls:
+  - No Exponential backoff for failed requests
+  - No Automatic retries for transient errors
+  - No Request throttling for rate limit compliance

+### Bundled MCP client is for reference only

+This repo includes a `root_mcp_server.client.RootSignalsMCPClient` for reference with no support guarantees, unlike the server.
+We recommend your own or any of the official [MCP clients](https://modelcontextprotocol.io/clients) for production use.

+## How to use this server

 #### 1. Get Your API Key
 [Sign up & create a key](https://app.rootsignals.ai/settings/api-keys) or [generate a temporary key](https://app.rootsignals.ai/demo-user)